Intellectual Property: UPPS No. 01.04.26

 Associate Vice President for July 1 E3Y

 Research and Federal Relations

-Director of Commercialization July 1 E3Y
+Director, Office of Technology July 1 E3Y

-And Chair of the Intellectual Property
+Commercialization and Chair of the

-12. CERTIFICATION STATEMENT
+11. CERTIFICATION STATEMENT

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

 Associate Vice President for Research and Federal Relations; senior reviewer of this UPPS